 Want to get a taste of Android on your desktop?
 Here's how to set up BlueStacks, along with a rundown of some of its controls and interesting features.
-Be sure to check out the BlueStacks review on our sister site Laptop Mag, too.

 There's your quick visual tool of the BlueStacks App Player, which has grown into a capable and feature-packed Android emulator for your desktop or laptop, putting thousands of mobile apps and games right to your big screen.

 - Android Apps You Should Try Right Now